 She and her husband, Paul, currently reside in Cudahy.

-Daniel Duffy has enjoyed serving as Music Director of MYSO’s Philharmonia since 2014, and he is excited to join the MYSO staff as Artistic Administrator.
+Daniel Duffy has enjoyed serving as Music Director of MYSO’s Philharmonia since 2014, and joined the MYSO administrative team as Artistic Administrator in 2020.

 Mr. Duffy recently retired as director of instrumental music at Waukesha West High School.
 His public school teaching career spanned 35 years and included successful music programs in Ohio, Pennsylvania, and Wisconsin.
 Prior to his appointment at Waukesha West, he served as Associate Director of Bands at Kansas State University.